Paulaner Brewery: Oktoberfest

 Paulaner serves three big tents at Oktoberfest: Armbrustschützenzelt, Käfer Wiesnschänke and Paulaner Festzelt.
 The last one is the official Paulaner brewery tent.
 In 2010, they rebuilt it and added a central beer ring line that is serving all bars in the tent.
 There are also various smaller tents at the Wiesn which serve Paulaner beer.

+A seasonal light-colored lager named Paulaner Oktoberfestbier is released during fall in the US.

 In addition, Paulaner organizes Oktoberfest events all over the world.